Justine Welles: Storylines

 Vinnie Patterson (Ryan Kwanten) takes an interest in Justine but Pippa does not approve of him.
 After Pippa leaves to be with Ian, Rebecca and her husband, Travis Nash (Nic Testoni) move into Summer Bay house and assume responsibility for Justine, Tiegan and Sam.
 When Justine asks Rebecca if Vinnie can stay over, she agrees but this decision causes controversy in the community but Rebecca does not back then.
 When the time comes, Vinnie declines and admits to Justine he is still a virgin.
 Justine later breaks up with Vinnie when she falls for Tom (Graeme Squires) during rehearsals for a Year 11 production of Romeo and Juliet.

 Justine takes a job babysitting for Steve (Don Halbert) and Wendy Collins (Jayne Leslie), looking after their baby daughter, Ruby.
 Ruby suffers a fall and later dies.
 Justine is accused then, arrested and charged.
 Justine's mother Sharon reappears in her life claiming to support her but records Justine on tape saying she killed the baby.
 The case brought to trial and with Sharon's testimony, Justine found guilty of manslaughter and imprisoned.
 A week later, Steve comes forward and admits to causing Ruby's injuries and Justine is released.

-After completing her HSC, Justine lands a role in a play.
+After completing her HSC, Justine secures a role in a stage play.
 The director, Curt Bacon (Michael Rowan) spends plenty of time rehearsing with Justine and anticipates a forthcoming scene where she is required to be naked.
 Justine soon sees through Curt's seedy intentions and improvises a scene on stage, exposing Curt's true nature.
 Justine then receives an offer of an acting job and she leaves the Bay several weeks later.

 Reception

 For her portrayal of Justine, Desborough was nominated for "Most Popular New Talent" at the 1998 Logie Awards.
+An Inside Soap columnist criticised the writing of Justine's prison storyline.
+They believed it was rushed and detracted from the story's dramatic potential.
+They added "heaven forbid we should tell the writers how to do their jobs, but the story would have been far more dramatic if they had let her languish in prison for more than a fortnight."